GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Social_Media_Falling_Bigger_Cliff.md

 2. I think mockery-quotations, where people are projecting words into a situation, need new Unicode quotation marks.
 I also think a filename character Unicode marker of fiction vs. nonfiction.
 These are all the concerns of 1923 Finn's Hotel.

 3. Regarding The Great Seal of the United States / Constitution.
 Separation of fiction from nonfiction.
 Church monomyth science fiction storytelling vs. factual source validated information.
-King James Bible vs *supernatural removed* Thomas Jefferson Bible year 1820.
+King James Bible vs *supernatural removed* [Thomas Jefferson Bible year 1820](https://en.wikipedia.org/wiki/Jefferson_Bible) Deism edited.
 Surkov governing is fiction-based leadership.
 A marker of all media having fiction vs. nonfiction marker.
 The Fox News "entertainment" and Saturday Night Live "Weekend Update" comedy fiction of Surkov techniques. **September 9, 2014 - the war underway already began being described**. https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/

 &nbsp;